dreangine/voting-lib/README.md

 ## Rules

 - All participants must be registered prior to starting the voting
-- A voting cannot be started by a candidate
-- A voter cannot vote on themselves
 - A voter can only vote once
 - A voter cannot vote on a voting that has already ended
 - The vote is immutable